Graduate Admissions FAQs

 Get details on the graduate application process, deadlines, submitting transcripts, and more.

 The program director and admissions committee for most programs will typically make a decision within four weeks of your application.
-Some programs, such as nursing programs, make take longer than for weeks for a decision to be made.
-Please call or email the Office of Graduate Admissions at email@example.com if you are concerned about the status of your graduate application.
+Some programs, such as nursing programs, make take longer than four weeks for a decision to be made.
+Please call or email the Office of Graduate Admissions at firstname.lastname@example.org if you are concerned about the status of your graduate application.

 Yes, official transcripts of all undergraduate and graduate work must be submitted with your application.